galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 The output of the Parameter Iterator is the list of datasets.
-We will be working on dataset collections quite a lot, so if you want to gain more understanding of collection operations, visit the [corresponding tutorial](% link topics/galaxy-interface/tutorials/collections/tutorial.md %)
+We will be working on dataset collections quite a lot, so if you want to gain more understanding of collection operations, visit the [corresponding tutorial]({% link topics/galaxy-interface/tutorials/collections/tutorial.md %}).

 > <hands-on-title> Derive kNN graph with iterated parameter </hands-on-title>
 >